g8d3/p1/s4-trade/t3/plan.md

 declarative code, with clear separation between code and data.

-using metaprogramming and creating a domain specific language.
+using metaprogramming and creating a domain specific language(DSL).

 for example instead of defining each route in a flask or fastapi app do something like: